Burak Kadron

 Research Scientist at Veridise

 I am a Research Scientist at Veridise, where I work on Web3 and blockchain security.
 I work on OrCa, a fuzz testing tool for Solidity smart contracts.
-My contributions include extending and rewriting OrCa’s specification language and SMT-guided fuzzing hint language, and adding support for on-chain fuzzing.
+My contributions include extending and rewriting the interpreter for OrCa’s specification language and SMT-guided fuzzing hint language, and adding support for on-chain fuzzing.

 I received my PhD in Computer Science from the University of California, Santa Barbara in September 2022, advised by Tevfik Bultan in the Verification Lab.
-My dissertation developed automated techniques to detect, quantify, and mitigate side-channel information leakage vulnerabilities in encrypted network traffic, including work represented at DARPA STAC challenges.
+My dissertation and main PhD work was on developing automated techniques to detect, quantify, and mitigate side-channel information leakage vulnerabilities in encrypted network traffic.
+During my PhD, I have worked on fuzzing browsers and attack synthesis with members of Verification Lab, and additionally I have worked on explainability analysis on neural networks at NASA Ames with Boeing.

 My research interests span program analysis, software security, side-channel analysis, fuzzing, formal methods, and machine learning verification.